laravel/docs/pagination.md

 This command will place the views in the `resources/views/vendor/pagination` directory.
 The `bootstrap-4.blade.php` file within this directory corresponds to the default pagination view.
 You may edit this file to modify the pagination HTML.

-In case you would like to designate a different file as the default pagination view, you may use the paginator's `defaultView` and `defaultSimpleView` methods within your `AppServiceProvider`:
+If you would like to designate a different file as the default pagination view, you may use the paginator's `defaultView` and `defaultSimpleView` methods within your `AppServiceProvider`:

     use Illuminate\Pagination\Paginator;